Research

 Once you’ve registered your interest in any of our research projects, you may be contacted by one of our researchers, who will provide you with more details.

-The Virtual Reality study
+The STORY study

-The OPEN study
+The RaISE study

-For more information please contact: olena.said@kcl.ac.uk or hubertus.himmerich@kcl.ac.uk
+For further information please contact amelia.1.hemmings@kcl.ac.uk

 Selected publications